 Sick Leave Bank: This committee approves the loan of sick leave days for its participating members after their accumulated sick leave days have been exhausted.
 The bank shall be operated, managed, and governed by the Sick Leave Bank Committee.
 The committee elects the chair.
 The Sick Leave Bank Committee provides governance of the Sick Leave Bank according to State guidelines.

-Student Affairs Council: This committee serves as an advisory body to the Vice President of Student Services in the formulation and implementation of policies and procedures relating to all student affairs.
+Student Affairs Council: This committee serves as an advisory body to the Dean of Enrollment Management in the formulation and implementation of policies and procedures relating to all student affairs.
 It is responsible for the maintenance of high standards of quality and may make recommendations to appropriate administrative personnel in pursuance of these standards.
 In the area of student activities, the Student Affairs Committee functions in an advisory capacity to the SGA, reviews and approves plans for student-sponsored activities, and otherwise evaluates and recommends ways to enrich and improve student life at the College.

-This committee also assists in the review and revision of the Student Handbook in cooperation with the Vice President of Student Services.
+This committee also assists in the review and revision of the Student Handbook in cooperation with the Dean of Enrollment Management.
 The committee shall also promote, advise, regulate, evaluate, and make recommendations to the President concerning any activities of the Coastal Alabama Intercollegiate Athletic Program.

 The committee serves in an advisory capacity in the operation of the food services; it acts as a connecting link between the students and the coordinator of food services to ensure a concerted effort to provide the best service possible.
 The committee is also responsible for designing the new student orientation experience on all campuses.
 This experience is designed to give each student a head start in obtaining information about the programs and services at the College.
 During these sessions, students will have the opportunity to meet other new students who will be starting classes the same semester.